tutomiko/Carbon-Framework/README.md

 All who wish to pitch in on development of the project are more than welcome!

 ## Donate
-Feel free to donate to support the development of the library
+Consider donating to support the development of the library!
 <br/>
 XMR: 8A2V2Kvr3qsYYmLBnJymXXRTjYt85FsudX7RBMyotwaLHWzaNqJQmHyUbAWqHEtLjAbpMstHinCnsa2HB8gT4zLY5GhRKoH